Atamba-Chinaza/alx-system_engineering-devops/0x02-shell_redirections/README.md

-how to display the content of /etc/passwd and /etc/hosts
+how to display the last 10 lines of /etc/passwd